zhenyiizhang/DeepRUOT/README.md

 ## Acknowledgments

 We thank the following projects for their great work to make our code possible: [MIOFlow](https://github.com/KrishnaswamyLab/MIOFlow/tree/main), [TorchCFM](https://github.com/atong01/conditional-flow-matching).
+We are also grateful for the exciting work in the field of trajectory inference, which has greatly inspired and influenced our work.

 ## License
 DeepRUOT is licensed under the MIT License, and the code from MIOflow used in this project is subject to the Yale Non-Commercial License.